 This mission started on the Munich Foreigners Office site.
 After clicking around a bit, I found an 'Online Appointments' section.
 I wasn't sure which of the categories I fell into, so I filled in the appointment contact form at the bottom of the page and asked for guidance.

-Several days later, a most helpful lady named Marian emailed me and informed me that a short-appointment was not possible, but that I could come in to the Kreisverwaltungsreferat (KVR) office, between 8:30am and 12:00pm on Tuesdays or Thursdays and stand in the queue at the SCIF (Service-Center für internationale Fachkräfte/Service Center for International Professionals).
+Several days later, an ever-so-helpful lady named Marian emailed me and informed me that a short-appointment was not possible, but that I could come in to the Kreisverwaltungsreferat (KVR) office, between 8:30am and 12:00pm on Tuesdays or Thursdays and stand in the queue at the SCIF (Service-Center für internationale Fachkräfte/Service Center for International Professionals).
 Sidebar, if you visit the site for SCIF, it clearly states, very largely, at the top, that 'You need an appointment to visit us'.

 I went back to Marian and explained that my visa didn't expire until 29th February 2020, so I was hopeful that she could find me an appointment some time before that (being only September 2019 and because her job was answering people who specifically utilized the appointment contact form).

 After several more pointless email exchanges, it was clear that she was not going to help me book an appointment - Especially, as her last sentence in her final email was 'I would recommend you book an appointment online here.'
-Back to square one, thank you, Marian!!
+Back to square one, thank you very much, Marian!!

 On Tuesday 24th September, I physically made my way to the KVR.
 I stood in a line for about an hour, before I was called into a room by a clerk.
 I explained my situation and she said she'd take a look at my file.
 Her system then crashed.
 After a bit more time had passed, she got things working and she told me that she thought I needed an 'EU Blue Card'.
 She walked me over to another area of the building and left me in yet another queue.